cooksta120021/eso-exchange-dbot/README.md

 ## Setup and Configuration

+### Bot Permissions

+#### Permission Integer

+The permission integer `8` represents the "Administrator" permission, which grants full server access.

+Recommended Permissions:
+- For most bots, use a more limited set of permissions
+- Typical bot permissions include:
+  * Send Messages: 2048
+  * Read Message History: 65536
+  * Use Slash Commands: 2097152

+#### Generating Invite Link

+To create an invite link with specific permissions:
+1. Go to OAuth2 > URL Generator in Discord Developer Portal
+2. Select bot scopes
+3. Choose specific permissions
+4. Copy the generated URL

 ### Discord Bot Intents

 To run this bot, you need to enable specific intents in the Discord Developer Portal: